Treacher Collins syndrome (TCS) affects the way the bones of the face develop before

-If TCS is suspected in other family members, genetic testing can determine whether
+If the condition is suspected in other family members, genetic testing can determine

 How Is Treacher Collins Syndrome Treated?

 Treatment begins at birth.
-Newborns with TCS may have trouble breathing because
+Newborns may have trouble breathing because their airways

-their airways are narrow.
-Certain positions, like lying on the stomach, can help make
+are narrow.
+Some positions, like lying on the stomach, can help make breathing easier.

-breathing easier.
-For severe breathing problems, a child might need a tube inserted
+For severe breathing problems, a child might need a tube inserted into the windpipe

-into the windpipe (called a tracheostomy).
-Some babies with TCS have problems with
+(called a tracheostomy).
+Some babies have problems with feeding,

-feeding, especially when it interferes with breathing.
-So they might need a feeding
+especially when it interferes with breathing.
+So they might need a feeding tube into

 Unless a child with TCS has breathing or feeding problems, most facial reconstruction